Classification of Histopathology Slides with Persistent Homology Convolutions: Experiments

 \subsection{Evaluation Metrics}

 We evaluate the performance of 1000 models trained on each data type.
 The hyperparameters of each model are determined using a Bayesian search over the configuration space to optimize the testing accuracy.
 The image and PHC data is split into training, validation, and testing subsets in a 70/10/20 ratio.
 Every model is trained over 50 epochs and early stopping is imposed with a patience of $p=5$.
 Each trained model is also assessed on its precision, sensitivity, and specificity.
-Testing accuracy is measured by The latter three metrics are measured in terms of the following number of true positives (TP), true negatives (TN), false negatives (FN), and false positives (FP): In binary classification tasks (e.g., distinguish between tumor and non-tumor growth) these metrics have specific interpretations.
+Testing accuracy is measured by \,

+The latter three metrics are measured in terms of the following number of true positives (TP), true negatives (TN), false negatives (FN), and false positives (FP): In binary classification tasks (e.g., distinguish between tumor and non-tumor growth) these metrics have specific interpretations.

 Precision measures the ratio of slides correctly classified with tumor growth against all slides labeled with tumor growth.
 This metric is used when the consequences of false positives are high (e.g., diagnosis of a terminal disease).